Sidebar Sidebar Sidebar

 LED strip lights with larger LEDs are better suited to functional lighting or illuminating an area, such as a kitchen worktop, as the light they emit is spread over a greater area, creating a type of wash effect.

-If you’re still in any way unsure about the type of strip light you need, you’re more than welcome to ring and have a chat with one of our customer service advisors.
-The number to call is 0116 321 4120.
+If you’re still in any way unsure about the type of strip light you need, you’re more than welcome to get in touch.

 You can also send us an e-mail enquiry to cs@wled.co.uk if you prefer.